kukukaka/next.js/_posts/books-2020.md

 <i>Fernando Aramburu</i><br />

 I read this one just before HBO released the TV show to avoid spoilers.
 I mean, maybe spoiler is not the word for something I experienced during my youth.

 It was a hard book to read for me.
-It made me notice some behaviors I had while I was a teenager that I never stop to think about as an adult.
-It make me reflect about my views about violencetought about and maybe it wouldn't correct.
-Nevermind, it open a ton of interesting conversations with my friends about the basque conflict without the strong opinions brought by the news.
+It made me notice some behaviors I had while I was a teenager that I never before I stop and think about them as an adult.
+It made me reflect on my views about violence when I was younger, and things look a bit less severe than they were.
+Nevermind, it opened during this Coronavirus-centric year a ton of interesting conversations with my friends about the Basque Conflict without the strong opinions brought usually by the news.

 <br /><br />